erdavila/git-interactive-rebase-editor/README.md

-# git-visual-rebase
+# git-interactive-rebase-editor
-A visual helper for Git rebase interactive mode.
+A visual helper for Git interactive rebase.

 ![Screenshot](screenshot.png)

 ## Installing and building
 1. Clone this repository
 2. Build it with `cargo build --release`
-3. Copy `./target/release/git-visual-rebase` to your desired location.
+3. Copy `./target/release/git-interactive-rebase-editor` to your desired location.

 Alternativelly, use `cargo` to build and install at once: